Irritable bowel syndrome (IBS)

 You should see your GP in the first instance.
 They may recommend tests to rule out any other gastrointestinal disorders or coeliac disease (gluten intolerance).

-The symptoms of IBS often ease or settle without treatment.
-Your treatment will depend on your particular symptoms.
+IBS treatment will depend on your particular symptoms, sometimes symptoms of IBS can ease or settle without treatment.
 Treatment for IBS may include dietary restrictions.
 You may be asked to keep a food diary to help identify foods that may trigger symptoms.

 Medication to ease intestinal spasms (antispasmotic medication) may also be recommended.
 Many are available without prescription.
 Over the counter medication to treat your specific symptoms such as diarrhoea or constipation may also be recommended.